riboviz/riboviz/docs/user/run-on-eddie.md

-# Running riboviz on Eddie (for U. of Edinburgh users)
+# Running the RiboViz workflow on Eddie

 This page describes how you can run riboviz on Eddie.

+**Note:** This information is for University of Edinburgh users only.

 Eddie service documentation is here: https://www.wiki.ed.ac.uk/display/ResearchServices/Eddie